kallimachos/cv/doc/index.rst

 Learning about new technology and sharing that knowledge with others is the highlight of my job, and I love the camaraderie of the open source community.
-I run the Brisbane OpenStack meetup and workshops on open source software for school-age girls.
+I run the Brisbane OpenStack meetup and organized a documentation miniconf at linux.conf.au 2017.
 More details of my community activities can be found on the :ref:`community` page.

 Originally from Canada, I now live in Brisbane with my wife and two dogs.
 When